Residential School Holiday Program

 The School Holiday Program is available to all clients across Victoria with a diagnosis of autism, up to the age of 16 years.
 School holiday programs have a limited capacity and clients are allocated in request order.
 For those we are unable to accommodate during their current NDIS plan period, we will confirm in writing when the next accommodation dates are available.

-How do families access our School Holiday Accommodation program?
+How do families access our School Holiday program?

-Note *Clients with restrictive practices (such as medication), will need to have a NDIS Behavior Support Plan, developed by a specialist behavior support practitioner and lodged with the Quality and Safeguards Commission.
+Note* clients with restrictive practices (such as medication), will need to have a NDIS Behaviour Support Plan, developed by a specialist behaviour support practitioner and lodged with the Quality and Safeguards Commission.
 Thus, clients may also need funding within the Capacity Building – Improved Relationships category for this plan to be developed prior to accessing this program.

-All families will need to contact MASS and provide us with a copy of their child’s autism diagnosis.
-We will then arrange a time to meet with the family to conduct an Initial Access Interview.
-All families will be given a schedule of support and service agreement outlining cost and dates of service.
+All families will need to contact MASS and provid a copy of their autism diagnosis.
+We will then arrange a time to meet with teh family to conduct an Initial Access Interview.
+All families will be given a schedule of support and service agreement outling cost and dates of service.